-American Humane, a U.S. – based non-profit, is seeking an independent contractor to work part-time as an On-Call Certified Animal Safety Representative representing the organization's No Animals Were Harmed® program on motion picture, television, commercial and new media locations in London and the surrounding United Kingdom region to ensure the humane treatment of animal actors.
-We are seeking individuals with a Bachelor’s in Veterinary Science, Surgery, or Medicine (BVS, BVSc, BVetMed or BVMS), Registered Veterinary Nurses (RVN), or BSc. in Animal Science or related field.
+American Humane, a U.S. – based non-profit, is seeking an independent contractor to work part-time as an On-Call Certified Animal Safety Representative representing the organization's No Animals Were Harmed® program on motion picture, television, commercial and new media locations in Toronto and surrounding area to ensure the humane treatment of animal actors.

 Founded in 1877, American Humane is committed to ensuring the safety, welfare and well-being of animals.
 Our leadership programs are first to serve in promoting and nurturing the bonds between animals and humans.
 We are first to serve, wherever animals are in need of rescue, shelter, protection or security.
 Through our innovative leadership initiatives – from our “No Animals Were Harmed®” program in Hollywood to broad-based farm and conservation animal welfare certifications, to rapid response rescue and care across the country – American Humane sets the gold standard as the most visionary and effective animal welfare organization in the nation.